Why Couples Should Have More Sex

 Next time, don't leave it too long!

-Because of the hormones released when you're between the sheets and immediately following, you'll feel a deeper bond to your partner when you're intimate with each other.
+Because of the hormones released when you're between the sheets and immediately following, you'll feel a deeper bond with your partner when you're intimate with each other.

 Oxytocin is the biggest part of this hormone cocktail.
 Both men and women release this chemical when they have an orgasm, and it produces feel-good vibes like nothing else.
 Not to knock dinner and a movie, but being intimate makes you feel a sense of attachment and closeness that replicated by even the most romantic date.